MalaHard-RoboTech/Documentation_Climb/Hardware (mechanical) part/1_Winch_Part/📊 Winch_calculations.md

 We have tested to make sure it can handle at least 500N.

-Suppose we want 600W of available power onboard for electronics and other actuators we should use a high voltage for decreasing transmission losses like 48 V we have  12.5 A  a 14 awg cable can be suitable.  [[🧾 BOM aspect]]
+Suppose we want 600W of available power onboard for electronics and other actuators we should use a high voltage for decreasing transmission losses like 48 V we have  12.5 A  a 14 awg cable can be suitable.  [[🧾 BOM climbing robots]]